 Implementation Guidance: Each local government shall identify appropriate locations and conditions for septic system usage and plan for future sewered and unsewered areas as part of their Comprehensive Land Use Plan (CLUP) and local wastewater master plan (Action Item INTEGRATED-4).
 This planning should address the management of wastewater generated in transitional areas that are currently served by septic but targeted for sewer connection in the future.
-Septic system planning should be incorporated into the local wastewater system master plan (see Action Item INTEGRATED-4), the local water supply master plan (see Action Item INTEGRATED-4), the local water supply master plan (see Action Item INTEGRATED-4), the local water supply master plan (see Action Item INTEGRATED-4).
+Septic system planning should be incorporated into the local wastewater system master plan (see Action Item INTEGRATED-4), the local water supply master plan (see Action Item INTEGRATED-2), and the CLUP.
+It should also be coordinated with the County Board of Health